 Draft decision consultation close20 January 2020

-As part of our Electricity Distribution Code review 2019, we are reviewing technical standards within the Electricity Distribution Code.
+As part of our Electricity Distribution Code review 2019, we have reviewed the technical standards within the Electricity Distribution Code.

 The technical standards of the code are reflective of an era when there was limited ways for customers to interact with the electricity network.

 New energy technology such as solar generators and batteries are now making available choices for customers and how they could interact with the electricity network.